 Targets associated with the Lebanese Government, such as government institutions, senior politicians and officials, and infrastructure, including airports and public buildings, could also be attacked.

-The United Nations Interim Force in Lebanon (UNIFIL) and Lebanese Government interests, particularly the Lebanese Armed Forces (LAF), have been high priority terrorist targets.
-LAF and UNIFIL facilities and vehicles and places frequented by their personnel may also be targeted.
-In the past, there have been a number of attacks, some fatal, against both UNIFIL and the LAF.
+Lebanese Government interests, particularly the Lebanese Armed Forces (LAF), have been high priority terrorist targets.
+LAF facilities and vehicles and places frequented by their personnel may also be targeted.
+In the past, there have been a number of attacks, some fatal, against the LAF.
+The United Nations Interim Force in Lebanon (UNIFIL) have also been targeted in the past.

 In planning your activities, consider the kinds of places known to be terrorist targets and the level of security provided.
 In addition to the possible targets listed above, other targets could include commercial and public areas known to be frequented by foreigners such as buildings associated with foreign governments and companies and international organisations, embassies, Lebanese Government and military interests, hotels, clubs, restaurants, shopping centres, markets, promenades, bars, schools, places of worship, cinemas, outdoor recreation events, public transport and tourist areas.